trivago/trivago-gtm-template/README.md

 Before installing the tag make sure that you have:

-* installed GTM for your website and familiar with terms "tag" and "trigger".
+* installed GTM for your website and learnt about terms like "tag" and "trigger".
 More on that topic [here](https://tagmanager.google.com/#/home)
 * received the advertiser ID and all the neccessary information from trivago beforehand
 * confirmed the usage of GTM Tag with trivago for whitelisting